7aitsev/ansible-tuto/step-04/README.md

 host1              : ok=2    changed=1    unreachable=0    failed=0
 ```

-Finally, ansible outputs a recap of what happened: two tasks have been run and
+Finally, Ansible outputs a recap of what happened: two tasks have been run and
 one of them changed something on the host (our apache task, setup module
 doesn't change anything).